-5.1.2 USG Organizational Responsibilities
+5.1.3 USG Organizational Responsibilities

+USG organizations, utilizing the appointed and designated ISO, shall create a cybersecurity program that ensures the confidentiality, integrity, and availability of USG information assets.
 USG organizations shall develop and implement a governance structure that enables an ongoing understanding of the organization's risk management priorities.
-The policies, processes and procedures to manage and monitor the organization's regulatory, legal, risk, environmental and operational requirements are understood and inform the management of cybersecurity and data privacy risk.
+The program will have oversight for administration of cybersecurity standards, processes and procedures, and will consider the effects of cybersecurity requirements on the entire enterprise.
+Every cybersecurity requirement will be tied to an operational need, a state or federal regulation or an industry standard practice.
+The policies, processes and procedures to manage and monitor the organization's regulatory, legal, risk, environmental and operational requirements are understood and inform the organization's management of cybersecurity and data privacy risk.

+Furthermore, the USG organization will interpret state or federal regulations and apply their requirements to USG information resources, administer organizational programs and execute projects to meet cybersecurity objectives.
+Additionally, liaison functions shall be performed between USG organizations and the USG for matters regarding cybersecurity and privacy.
 USG organization can accomplish this by ensuring policies, processes and procedures (e.g., conditions on data processing such as data uses or retention periods, individuals' prerogatives with respect to data processing) are established and communicated.
 Accordingly, USG organizations must:

-- 1. Build a cybersecurity program; - 2.
-Assign management responsibilities for cybersecurity program, including the appointment of an Information Security Officer (ISO), as noted in Section 5.2 of this Manual; - 3.
-Develop and maintain a computer/data incident management component as noted in Section 5.3 of this Manual; - 4.
-Develop and maintain a program to manage and protect information assets, as noted in Section 5.4 of this Manual; - 5.
-Establish and maintain an information technology and cybersecurity risk management program, including a risk assessment, analysis, planning mitigation, and a continuous monitoring process as noted in Section 5.5 of this Manual; - 6.
-Categorize information systems, products, or services, as noted in Section 5.6 of this Manual; - 7.
-Classify information records (data), as noted in Section 5.7 of this Manual; - 8.
-Implement the minimum endpoint security standard requirements/capabilities, as noted in Section 5.8 of this Manual; - 9.
-Maintain an annual cybersecurity awareness, and training component for all employees and contractors, as noted in Section 5.9 of this Manual; - 10.
-Comply with USG reporting requirements, as noted in Section 5.10 of this Manual, including developing and maintaining a cybersecurity and privacy policy and compliance management process, and building, testing, and maintaining a Contingency Plan in support of the enterprise Continuity of Operations Plan (C.O.O.P.) including a: - Backup and Recovery Plan; and, - Incident Management Plan. - Note: It is our future intention to require a Disaster Recovery Plan and a Business Continuity Plan in support of the enterprise C.O.O.P. efforts. - 11.
-Implement minimum security standards for networked devices, as noted in Section 5.11 of this Manual; - 12.
-Implement password security controls, as noted in Section 5.12 of this Manual; - 13.
-Implement and administer domain name security, as noted in Section 5.13 of this Manual; and, - 14.
-Make reasonable efforts to managed information consistent with the organization's risk strategy to reduce cybersecurity risks, protect individuals' privacy, increase manageability and enable the implementation of privacy principles, as noted in Section 5.14 of this Manual.
+- 1. Build a cybersecurity program and program plan, which includes policies, processes and procedures; - 2.
+Assign management roles and responsibilities for the cybersecurity program, including the appointment of an Information Security Officer (ISO); - 3.
+Evaluate local infrastructure compliance with cybersecurity policies, processes, standards and procedures; - 4.
+Establish processes and procedures for access to sensitive information systems, products or services; - 5.
+Establish processes and procedures to minimize the likelihood of disruptions, to recover from disasters and to respond to cybersecurity incidents; - 6.
+Develop and maintain a computer/data incident management component; - 7.
+Develop and maintain a program to manage and protect information assets; - 8.
+Establish and maintain an information technology and cybersecurity risk management program, including a risk assessment, analysis, planning mitigation, and a continuous monitoring process; - 9.
+Categorize information systems, products, or services and classify information records (data); - 10.
+Implement the minimum endpoint security standard requirements/capabilities; - 11.
+Maintain a biannual cybersecurity awareness, and training component for all employees and contractors; - 12.
+Comply with USG reporting requirements; - 13.
+Implement minimum security standards for networked devices; - 14.
+Implement password security controls; - 15.
+Implement and administer domain name security; and - 16.
+Make reasonable efforts to manage information consistent with the organization's risk strategy to reduce cybersecurity risks, protect individuals' privacy, increase manageability and enable the implementation of privacy principles.